MoritzM00/python-template/{{cookiecutter.repo_name}}/README.md

 ### Documentation

-The Documentation is automacially deployed to GitHub Pages.
+The Documentation is automatically deployed to GitHub Pages.

 To view the documentation locally, run: